KennethLobato/tallerhadoopspark1/README.md

 - This Vagrantfile should create two machines, *ubuntu1* and *ubuntu2*.
 Edit the Vagrantfile to specify the amount of memory that you want in each VM.

 - Launch vagrant.
-This step should create the machines, if you want to speed up the process you can download the following links and leave the *tar* or *tgz* in the same folder where you downloaded this repo:
+This step should create the machines, if you want to speed up the process you can download the following links and leave the *tar* or *tgz* in the same folder where you downloaded this repo, otherwise the provisioning process in the Vagrantfile will do it:
     * http://d3kbcqa49mib13.cloudfront.net/spark-1.6.2-bin-hadoop2.6.tgz
     * http://ftp.cixug.es/apache/hadoop/common/hadoop-2.7.3/hadoop-2.7.3.tar.gz
     * http://apache.rediris.es/zeppelin/zeppelin-0.6.2/zeppelin-0.6.2-bin-all.tgz

 ```Bash
 vagrant up
 ```